-In fiscal 2022, we offered the following compensation program for our non-employee directors: (a) an annual retainer of \$45,000, payable quarterly in cash or shares of our Common Stock at the election of the recipient; (b) an annual long-term equity-based incentive award, vesting ratably over three years, with a grant date fair value of \$50,000, that is issued, at the director's choice, either 100% ratably over three years, with 60% of the dollar value of the award issued in the form of three-year pro rata vesting restricted stock and 40% of the dollar value of the award issued in the form of three-year pro rata vesting restricted cash that vests in tandem with the restricted stock; (c) an annual retainer of \$40,000 for our lead director, payable quarterly in cash or shares of Common Stock at the election of the recipient; (d) an annual retainer of \$30,000 for the chair of our audit and finance committee, payable quarterly in cash or shares of Common Stock at the election of the recipient; (f) an annual retainer of \$20,000 for the chair of the chair of the compensation committee, payable quarterly in cash or shares of Common Stock at the election of the recipient; (g) an annual retainer of \$20,000 for the chair of the chair of the strategic alternatives committee, payable quarterly in cash or shares of Common Stock at the election of the recipient; (g) an annual retainer of \$20,000 for the chair of the recipient; and (h) an annual retainer of \$25,000 for the chair of the strategic alternatives committee, payable quarterly in cash or shares of Common Stock at the election of the recipient.
+In fiscal 2022, we offered the following compensation program for our non-employee directors: (a) an annual retainer of \$45,000, payable quarterly in cash or shares of our Common Stock at the election of the recipient; (b) an annual long-term equity-based incentive award, vesting ratably over three years, with a grant date fair value of \$50,000, that is issued, at the director's choice, either 100% ratably over three years, with 60% of the dollar value of the award issued in the form of three-year pro rata vesting restricted stock and 40% of the dollar value of the award issued in the form of three-year pro rata vesting restricted cash that vests in tandem with the restricted stock; (c) an annual retainer of \$40,000 for our lead director, payable quarterly in cash or shares of Common Stock at the election of the recipient; (d) an annual retainer of \$30,000 for the chair of our audit and finance committee, payable quarterly in cash or shares of Common Stock at the election of the recipient; (g) an annual retainer of \$20,000 for the chair of the nominating and corporate governance committee, payable quarterly in cash or shares of Common Stock at the election of the recipient; and (h) an annual retainer of \$25,000 for the chair of the strategic alternatives committee, payable quarterly in cash or shares of Common Stock at the election of the recipient.
 If our lead director is also the chair of a committee, the annual committee chair retainer will be reduced by 50%.

 In addition, pursuant to our director retirement program, upon the recommendation of our compensation committee and the approval of our board of directors, any board-approved non-employee director who voluntarily retires from the board prior to the end of his or her stated term or who voluntarily decides not to stand for re-election at the end of his or her stated term will be entitled to (i) continued vesting of up to all of his or her then outstanding unvested restricted stock and options on the dates when such vesting would otherwise occur if such director remained on the board on such dates and/or (ii) a services fee of \$200 per hour for any time spent at our request on company-related matters, plus reimbursement for all out-of-pocket expenses, in each instance, subject to such additional terms and conditions, if any, as may be determined necessary or appropriate by our compensation committee and our board of directors.
 This policy only applies if the board of directors approves its application to a retiring director.
-In early fiscal 2018, our board, upon the recommendation of the compensation committee approved the application of our director retirement program to Mr. Williamson.
+In early fiscal 2018, our board, upon the recommendation of the compensation committee, pre-approved the application of our director retirement program to Mr. Williamson.
 In addition, our compensation committee approved the payment of a \$30,000 retirement benefit to Mr. Williamson upon the time Mr. Williamson chooses to retire from our board, which will be applied by Mr. Williamson toward the purchase of Common Stock directly from the company.